 Pay it to me each quarter.

-If you do not make a selection, the interest will accrue.
+If you do not make a selection, the interest will be accrued and added to your investment balance.

-Would you like any portion of the interest to be donated to RSF Social Finance, Inc. to support its work?
+Would you like any portion of the interest to be gifted to RSF to support its work?